 The College Championship has been held every season since Season 5 (except Seasons 31, 35, & 37), with its winner always qualifying into the next ToC.
 Vinita Kailasanath (2001) and Joey Beachum (2008) deferred their bids to the following ToC due to other commitments.

-The Teachers Tournament has been held every season since Season 27, with its winner always qualifying into the next ToC.
+The Teachers Tournament has been held every season since Season 27 (except Season 37), with its winner always qualifying into the next ToC.
 Larry Martin, the Season 34 Teachers champion, passed away prior to the 2019 ToC.

 The Teen Tournament has been held every season since Season 3 (except Seasons 31, 32, and 34, and with second editions in Season 23 & 35), with winners through Season 16 qualifying into the next ToC.
 Since Season 17, Teen Tournament winners are not granted entry into the ToC.
 Here's The Final Wager on this change.